Secure CheckoutPersonal information is secured with SSL technology.

 Deng Jun, Zhao Jingyu, Xiao Yang, Zhang Yanni, Wang Caiping

-11. Quantification of the Environmental Impact of Coal Fires: Xinjiang Region, China
+11. Quantification of the Environmental Impact of Coal Fires: Xinjiang, China

 Zeng Qiang, Pu Yan, Nie Jing, Cao Zhanmin